apache/flink/docs/dev/table/connect.md

 </div>
 </div>

 In both ways the desired connection properties are converted into normalized, string-based key-value pairs.
 So-called [table factories](sourceSinks.html#define-a-tablefactory) create configured table sources, table sinks, and corresponding formats from the key-value pairs.
-All table factories that can be found via Java's [Service Provider Interfaces (SPI)](https://docs.oracle.com/javase/tutorial/sound/SPI-intro.html) are taken into when searching for exactly-one matching table factory.
+All table factories that can be found via Java's [Service Provider Interfaces (SPI)](https://docs.oracle.com/javase/tutorial/sound/SPI-intro.html) are taken into account when searching for exactly-one matching table factory.

 If no factory can be found or multiple factories match for the given properties, an exception will be thrown with additional information about considered factories and supported properties.